ITensor/website/docs/book/itensor_contraction.md

     auto C = A * B;

-In traditional notation this is the elementwise operation
+In traditional notation this means performing the sum
 $$
 C\_{i k} = \sum\_j A\_{i j} B\_{k j} \ .
 $$